justinthelaw/opera/README.md

 Those bullet formatting rules lead to the following:

 - Information compression is prioritized over legibility
 - Time is wasted on acronym and/or abbreviation revisions
 - Bullet "appearance" becomes highly valued; some examples of arbitrary bullet appearance rules:
     - Any sort of repetition = bad
     - Bullets near flush with page boundaries = good
+- Ending bullets (push statements) are generic but need to be varied enough to catch attention

+In Awards Packages, Enlisted Performance Reports (EPRs), and most other evaluation documents, the length of a bullet must be exactly 202.321mm.
+Whereas in Officer Performance Reports (OPRs), the length of a bullet must be exactly 201.041mm.
+The goal of this application is to be adaptable enough to shift to any length and/or format (e.g., character based count from myEval v1.0).

 The purpose of _smarter_-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.

+## Example Bullets

+Below are examples of UNCLASSIFIED Air and Space Force bullets:

+- Delivered enterprise network s/w cert; adv'd 3 docs thru 5 orgs--guaranteed vital rqmts s/w accessibility DAF-wide
+- Justin embraces challenges with vigor; #1 choice to tackle big problems--perfect fit for NRO--send to PDE 1st look!
+- Streamlined 3-ktr proposal rvw; resolved 277 elements in <5 wks--trailblazed $900M resilient POTUS/CCMD comms

-## Why the Hard Fork
+# Why the Hard Fork

 The purpose of hard-forking this tool is as follows: